ClaudioESSilva/claudioessilva.github.io/content/post/2018-08-24-leveraging-on-sql-server-metadata.md

 <li>Open the file and do all the changes before save it again.</li>
 </ul>

-You can find on my GitHub repository the <a href="https://github.com/ClaudioESSilva/SQLServer-PowerShell/tree/master/PowerShell/Set-Expression">Set-Expression PowerShell function</a> I ended with.
+You can find on my GitHub repository the [Set-Expression PowerShell function](https://github.com/ClaudioESSilva/SQLServer-PowerShell/tree/master/PowerShell/Set-Expression) I ended with.

 <h4>Filling the hastable</h4>